Busterz/Java-SIM-exercises/README.md

 #Welcome to Java Exercises

-Currently there is only Lecture 8 exercises
+This repository contains answers to some of the questions.
+Use it as *references* if need to.

-######Disclaimer: These answers are only meant to help other students as references for their work
+:exclamation: **Disclaimer**:These answers and documents are only meant to help other students as references for their work